-Figure 22: Cost Burdened Households, Nahant & Context Communities (2020)
+Figure 21: Cost Burdened Households, Nahant & Context Communities (2020)

 Seniors are more likely to struggle to afford housing costs because they often are transitioning to a fixed-income or retired.
 This is the case in Nahant but notably, a similar proportion of seniors (aged 65 or older) and non-seniors are cost burdened.
-This demonstrates that challenges associated with high housing costs isn't limited to older residents.
+This demonstrates that challenges associated with high housing costs is not limited to older residents.

-Figure 23: Cost Burden by Age, Nahant (2020)
+Figure 22: Cost Burden by Age, Nahant (2020)

-Looking at household types, the highest rate of cost burden is among single-person households that aren't seniors.
+Looking at household types, the highest rate of cost burden is among single-person households that are not seniors.
 More than half of these households are cost burdened.
-Considerable rates of cost burden are also observed for elderly households (more than 1/3 are cost burdened) and family households (more than 1/4 are cost burdened).
-15
+Considerable rates of cost burden are also observed for elderly households (more than 1/3 are cost burdened) and family households (more than 1/4 are cost burdened).19

-15 This data comes from CHAS and therefore uses the 2015-2019 ACS data sample.
+19 This data comes from CHAS and therefore uses the 2015-2019 ACS data sample.
 Data was aggregated to increase sample sizes and lower margins of error.
 Non-elderly seniors are those that live alone or with roommates.
 Elderly households include elderly single-person households and families led by an elderly person.
-Family households are households of two or more people that don't include an elderly person.
+Family households are households of two or more people that do not include an elderly person.

-Figure 24: Types of Cost Burdened Households, Nahant (2019)
+Figure 23: Types of Cost Burdened Households, Nahant (2019)

-It's important to also look at cost burden by income because cost burden can affect everyone but it's much more likely to increase housing instability for households with less income.
+Itis important to also look at cost burden by income because cost burden can affect everyone but it is much more likely to increase housing instability for households with less income.
 As Figure 25 shows, more than 70% of low-income households in Nahant (449 households) are cost burdened.
 These households may be at risk of needing to leave their homes because of cost burdens.
 This risk becomes greater as housing costs in town continue to increase.

-Figure 25: Cost Burden by Income, Nahant (2019)
+Figure 24: Cost Burden by Income, Nahant (2019)